 The panel references the need to prepare students with food allergies to live in the world where allergens aren’t prohibited.
 But Clowes notes: “We protect our young ones from dangers: We don’t give young children knives, matches or access to prescription medication, even though they must learn to deal with all of these as they grow up.”

 Age is a factor when considering the guidance to avoid allergen-free zones.
-For example, a busy classroom of 30 5-year-olds with one adult in charge would be a case where it is appropriate to restrict food from certain areas to protect the children with food allergies, Clowes says.
+For example, a busy classroom of 30 5-year-olds with one adult in charge would be a case where it is appropriate to set up allergen-free zones to protect the children with food allergies, Clowes says.

 The panel evaluated low-quality evidence, due to research gaps in the areas studied, so the recommendations are conditional, Waserman says.
 The recommendations, which allow for special circumstances, include: